Sacred Heart, Wadhurst

 It may sound strange, but I think possibly its biggest quirk is also the fees – I defy you to find a more affordable prep!
 The fees are really competitive compared to other independent schools in the area and there’s a lack of pomp or show-offness about SHS which will really appeal to some parents (and their pockets).

-Oh and I think it has one of the cutest uniforms I’ve ever seen (caps, pinafores and straw boaters).
+Oh and I think it has one of the cutest uniforms I’ve ever seen (caps, pinafores and, in the summer, straw boaters).

 WRAP AROUND CARE

 Children can be dropped off from 8am for a small cost (no breakfast is provided) and it’s free for all children from 8.15am.
-There’s an After School Club, called Busy Bees, every day until 6pm.
-There’s a decent selection of after school clubs and activities too.
+There’s an After School Club, called Busy Bees, every day until 6pm, plus a decent selection of after school clubs and activities too.

-Very much less than the average prep and with, refreshingly, hardly any jump in fees from Reception right through to Y6!
+Very much less than the average prep and with, refreshingly, hardly any jump in fees from Reception right through to Year 6!

 WORD ON THE GROUND